 Human brain and light

-Do you remember what they thought you in school abut plants needing oxygen and water and light to work, grow and bloom?
+Do you remember what they thought you in school abut plants needing oxygen, water and light to grow and bloom?
+Interesting fact: We humans need all this as well !

 Human brain and plants and light